ThinkDataEd/curriculum/docs/unit3/essential.md

 measure it.

 ###**<u>[Lesson 5: Time Perception Experiment](lesson5.md)</u>**
-Designing and carrying out an experiment helps us answer specific statistical investigative questions of interest.
+Designing and carrying out an experiment helps us answer specific statistical questions of interest.

 ###**<u>[Lesson 6: Observational Studies](lesson6.md)</u>**
 Observational studies are those for which there is no intervention applied by researchers.